Matheson, Colorado: History

 The town was named after Duncan Matheson, the original owner of the town site.

 Geography

 The Matheson CDP has an area of 4.444 km2, all land.

 Demographics

 The United States Census Bureau defined the Matheson CDP for the United States Census 2020.

 Education

-It is in the Big Sandy School District 100J.
+The community is in the Big Sandy School District 100J.

 In popular culture

 The television series Honey, I Shrunk the Kids: The TV Show is set in Matheson, Colorado.
 However, the series portrays Matheson as much larger, a hub of high-tech industry, and located somewhere in the mountains west of Denver.